suit-wg/information-model/draft-ietf-suit-information-model.md

 As an operator of devices on a constrained network, I would like the manifest to be able to include a small payload in the same packet so that I can reduce network traffic.

-Small payloads may include, for example, wrapped encryption keys, encoded configuration, public keys, {{RFC8392}} CBOR Web Tokens, or X.509 certificates.
+Small payloads may include, for example, wrapped encryption keys, configuration information, public keys, authorization tokens, or X.509 certificates.

 Satisfied by: [REQ.USE.PAYLOAD](#req-use-payload)